NICMx/Jool/doc/usr/userspace-app.markdown

 When a unhealthy TCP session has been lying around inactive for this long, its entry will be removed from the database automatically.
 A "unhealthy" session is one in which the TCP handshake has not yet been completed, it is being terminated by the endpoints, or is technically established but has remained inactive for `--toTCPest` time.

+When you change this value, the lifetimes of all already existing transitory TCP sessions are updated.

 ### \--toICMP

 - Name: ICMP session lifetime